BMW Championship to return to Caves Valley Golf Club in Owings Mills in 2025

 The 2021 event resulted in a record $5.6 million donation to the tournament’s sole beneficiary, the Evans Scholars Foundation, according to a news release from the BMW Group.
 The foundation provides college scholarships to caddies, and recently purchased a home near the University of Maryland, College Park to serve as the Caves Valley Evans Scholars Scholarship House for awardees.

 Tuesday’s announcement came just before the start of this year’s BMW Championship, which will be held at the Wilmington Country Club in Delaware.
-Organizers also announced the 2026 venue, which will be the Bellerive Country Club in St. Louis.
+Organizers also announced the Bellerive Country Club in St. Louis will host in 2026.

 The venues for 2023 and 2024 had already been chosen.
 They are Olympia Fields Country Club in Chicago and Castle Pines Golf Club in Denver respectively.